flovan/easeTo/README.md

 ## TODO

 - Add `requestAnimationFrame` and use it when possible
-- Test setInterval` performance (sometimes scrolls seem to glitch out)
+- Test setInterval` performance (sluggish in IE, sometimes glitches out in Chrome)
 - Try to fix scrollTop of 0 in IE8 and test further down
 - Maybe add "start" and "complete" instead of "callback"
 - Instead of requiring a native element, allow jQuery object